Franconia Township Parks & Recreation Board

 LAUREL LANE PARK

-Situated off Maple Avenue, adjacent to Spruce and Laurel Lanes, this park is comprised of 7 acres and offers a gazebo and trail that connects with Lower Salford’s park and trail system.
+Situated off Maple Avenue, adjacent to Spruce and Laurel Lanes, this park is comprised of 7 acres and offers a gazebo, playground and trail that connects with Lower Salford’s park and trail system.

 The Indian Valley Regional Planning Commission compiled a regional recreational amenities map listing various recreational outlets throughout the six municipalities that make up the region.
 Franconia Community Park Rain Garden Project

 The Franconia Township Public Works Department completed the installation of a rain garden at Franconia Community Park.
 The rain garden project was selected for grant funding through the Pennsylvania Department of Community and Economic Development.
 It provides both a mechanism for managing stormwater runoff and providing information to the park patrons about the benefits of rain gardens.
 Read more about the project and view additional pictures.
 The final plantings and signage are in place.